BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 There's a problem with the Newtonsoft JSON package that we're using to do JSON processing.
 (It get’s pulled in as a dependency of the NuGet package.)
 In a release build, it has a linking problem which leads to an exception we are seeing under certain circumstances.
 This can be fixed by a change to the options for the Android app.
 It is only an Android problem.

-Basically, right click on the project and select Options.
+Basically, right-click on the project and select Options.
 Go to “Android Build” and select the “Linker” tab.
 Make sure the Release build configuration is selected.
 In the “Ignore assemblies” box, add “System.Core”.
 Rebuild the app.
 It should now run successfully.